pravj/semantris-solver/README.md

   --mode=<mode>  Semantris game mode [default: arcade]
 ```

-For now it only supports the `arcade` mode of the game.
-Using the `--verbose` flag will enable the verbose logging configuration.
+- For now it only supports the `arcade` mode of the game.
+- Using the `--verbose` flag will enable the verbose logging configuration.
 ```
 python main.py play --mode=arcade --verbose
 ```
+- It will take 5-10 minutes to load the word embedding model
+- Start the `arcade` version (in `blue` color theme) of the game in a full screen mode
+- Put the cursor in the game input field for the system to enter the suggestions
+- Wait for the ~~magic~~ model to load :tada:

 ---